darklang/docs/docs/how-to/static-assets.md

 `DARK_STATIC_ASSETS_BASE_URL` in all of your assets with the actual URL of this deployment.

-When not using a framework, prefix asset paths with Dark's magic string, for
+When not using a framework, prefix asset paths with Darklang's magic string, for
 example:

 ```html